Road Rage Quarrel In Streamwood Leaves Man Shot Dead, 2 Daughters Without Their Dad

 “If every time someone screws up, if that’s the consequence, where are we at?”
 Polka said.
 “What are we left with?”

-The person who shot and killed Mattison was taken into custody, but there was no word late Monday on any charges.MORE NEWS: U.S. House Passes Emmett Till Antilynching Act
+The person who shot and killed Mattison was taken into custody, but there was no word late Monday on any charges.MORE NEWS: Celebrate Fat Tuesday With Paczki In Chicago

 Mattison’s co-workers have started a fundraiser to help his daughters and for burial costs.
 You can find it by following this link.